Warren Buffett: Film and television

-Aside from countless television appearances on various news programs, Buffett has appeared in numerous films and TV programs, both documentary, and fiction.
+Aside from countless television appearances on various news programs (Adam Smith's Money World in 1985 reportedly being the first), Buffett has appeared in numerous films and TV programs, both documentary, and fiction.
 Some film and television cameos he has made include Wall Street: Money Never Sleeps (2010), The Office (U.S.), All My Children, and Entourage (2015).
 He has been a guest 10 times on Charlie Rose, and was the subject of the HBO documentary feature Becoming Warren Buffett (2017) and the BBC production The World's Greatest Money Maker (2009).